-The topic of the winter semester was a cultural history of landscape transformation through water management and the use of water as an artistic medium in landscape design up to the 20th century.
-In the summer semester, we deal with more recent developments (since modernism) and current positions.
-The course consists of lectures, presentations by students, guest lectures and short excursions.
+The topic of the winter semester was a cultural history of garden art up to the 19th century.
+In the summer semester we deal with more recent developments (since modernism) and current positions.
+The course consists of lectures, student presentations, guest lectures and short excursions.

 Analysis and presentation of an agreed topic in class including delivery of a short written summary of this presentation.
 Active participation in the course.
 Exam interview in the form of a group discussion at the end of the semester.

 The course is held in English.

 Attending both courses – History and Theory of Landscapes I in the winter semester and History and Theory of Landscapes II in the summer semester – is recommended, as there are cross-connections in terms of content.